You only have seconds to get people talking about you, 8.25 seconds to be precise.

 But to truly win their hearts, they also need to feel like they’re part of your brand story.

-And business animation videos are a great way to accomplish this.
+And business animation is a great way to accomplish this.

 Case in point: Deloitte.